Ube Ice-Cream

 1. Combine milk, cream and sugar together in a small saucepan, heat over medium heat until steaming

-2. Whisk ube halaya, ube extract, egg yolks and xantham gum/tapioca starch until smooth
+2. Whisk in ube halaya (optional), ube extract, egg yolks and xantham gum/tapioca starch until smooth

-3. Pour warm milk mixture into the egg yolks and whisk until smooth
+4. Pour warm milk mixture into the egg yolks and stir until smooth

-4. Return the ice-cream mixture back to the heat and whisk until thickened (should coat the back of the spoon)
+5. Return the ice cream mixture back to the heat and whisk until thickened (should coat the back of the spoon)

-5. Remove from heat and pour into a shallow dish, cover with cling wrap and refrigerate for a minimum of 4 hours, until completely chilled
+6. Remove from heat and pour into a shallow dish, cover the surface of the ice cream with plastic wrap, and refrigerate for a minimum of 4 hours, until completely chilled

-6. Once chilled pour into the howl of a stand mixer and churn according to the manufacturers instructions (I churned mine for 20 minutes in the Kitchen- aid ice-cream bowl attachment)
+7. Once chilled pour into the howl of a stand mixer and churn according to the manufacturers instructions

-7. Transfer to an airtight container and chill for a minimum of 4 hours
+8. Transfer to an airtight freezer safe container and chill for a minimum of 4 hours

 Did you make this recipe?